May 24, 2026

-Literature, theatre and cinema count many architects and musicians among its heroic and tragic characters.
-In 12 Angry Men, an architect saves an innocent teenaged boy from prison time by persuading his fellow jurors to agree on a not guilty verdict.
-In Fearless, an architect helps a fellow plane crash survivor confront the trauma of losing her baby.
+Literature, theatre and cinema count many engineers, architects and musicians among its heroic and tragic characters.
+Rudyard Kipling’s The Bridge Builders dramatizes the engineering of a monumental bridge across the Ganges.
+In Sidney Lumet’s 12 Angry Men, an architect saves an innocent boy from prison by persuading fellow jurors to agree on a not guilty verdict.
 Fictional musicians are too numerous to list.

 Arkady Apollonovich Sempleyarov